Why is this important?

 As a beneficial joint tenant, you don't own specific shares in the property and you can't give away a share of the property in a will.
 If you die, your interest in the property passes automatically to the other owner(s).

 If you own your property as tenants in common, this means that it belongs to you and the other owner(s)jointly, but that you all also own a specific share of its value.
 It is up to you to decide how much each share will be.

 You can give away, sell or mortgage your share.
 If you die, your share of the property does not pass automatically to the other owner(s).
 You can leave your share to whoever you like in your will.

-For more information about owning your property jointly, see the Land Registry leaflet Joint Property Ownership.
+In England and Wales, for more information about owning your property jointly, see the GOV.UK website at www.gov.uk.